seshrs/isdt/lecture-notes/3-bld.md

     mv a.out mybinary
 ```

-It also has *rules* to build that target: `gcc main.c`.
-The rules section
+It also has *recipes* to build that target: `gcc main.c`.
+The recipes section
 consists of a list of shell commands that are run in
 succession[^different-shells] to build the target.
-In this case, the two rules
+In this case, the two recipes
 -- `gcc main.c` and `mv a.out mybinary` will run one after another.

 [^different-shells]: They are run in different shell processes, so state like